Sustainability / Governance Corporate Compliance

 Compliance with Antitrust Laws

-In its business activities, the Daicel Group seeks to maintain free and fair competition through compliance with the Antimonopoly Act (the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade), the Subcontract Act (the Act against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors) as well as laws, regulations, and guidelines on anticompetitive behavior stipulated by each country.
-Daicel has formulated our own compliance manual for the Antimonopoly Act, the “DOs & DONʼTs” practical guide on U.S. antimonopoly law, and a practical guide on EU antimonopoly law.
+In its business activities, the Daicel Group has established the Daicel Group Basic Policies on Anti-Corruption and Compliance with Competition Law.
+To maintain free and fair competition, the Group also abides by the Antimonopoly Act (the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade), the Subcontract Act (the Act against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors) as well as laws, regulations, and guidelines on anticompetitive behavior stipulated by each country.
+Daicel has formulated our own manuals such as "Compliance Manual for the Antimonopoly Act", "DOs & DON'Ts Practical Guide on U.S. antimonopoly law", and "Practical Guide on EU Antimonopoly Law."
 We concurrently work to raise employee awareness through rank-based group training and e-learning.
 For employees who are to be transferred outside of Japan, we educate them on local laws and regulations as well as other important issues.

 We provide education that caters to the needs of each company by organizing e-learning for the prevention of anticompetitive behavior for officers and employees at domestic Group companies, as mentioned above, while also providing English language educational materials and confirmation tests for overseas Group companies.